-In applications such as material handling, textiles, woodworking, plastics, food and beverage processing, packaging, robotics and machine tools, processes are typically high speed with production plant, equipment and machines operating at high speeds, high reliability and in a stable operating environment.
+In applications such as material handling, textiles, woodworking, plastics, food and beverage processing, packaging, robotics and machine tools, processes are typically high speed with a production plant, equipment and machines operating at high speeds, high reliability, and in a stable operating environment.
 Minimizing production downtime is critical, as well as ensuring the safety and energy efficiency of machines and processes.

 #1 – Functional Safety